PantalaLabs/BionicGlove/README.md

 <em><strong>!!!!
 ATTENTION !!!!!</strong></em>

 **Remember to NEVER, NEVER connect external DC power along with the USB cable connected to USB comm port.
-This can burn permanentlly your ESP board.**
+This can burn permanentlly your ESP32 board.**

-With all cables disconnected, always follow these 5 steps:
+With all cables disconnected, always follow these 6 steps:

-1. connect USB comm cable
+1. connect USB cable to your PC;
+2. connect USB cable to ESP32 board;
-2. upload your sketch
+2. upload your sketch;
-3. disconnect USB comm cable
+3. alfer sketch was uploaded, disconnect USB cable from ESP board;
-4. connect external power
+4. connect external power to the ESP32 board;
-5. and then, connec USB cable to communicate again with your PC/device
+5. reconnect USB cable to ESP32 board again.

 #### Putty